mwouts/jupytext/README.md

 Percent scripts created by Jupytext have a header with an explicit format information.
 The format of scripts with no header is inferred automatically: scripts with at least one `# %%` cell are identified as `percent` scripts.

-The `percent` format is currently available for Python, Julia, R, Scheme and C++.
+The `percent` format is currently available for Python, Julia, R, Bash, Scheme and C++.
 Open our sample notebook in the `percent` format [here](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.pct.py).

 If the `percent` format is your favorite, add the following to your `.jupyter/jupyter_notebook_config.py` file:
 ```python